zicdamasta/gist_scanner/README.md

    - If `USER_LIST_TYPE` is `file` then add users to the `scanner/input/users.txt` file.
 2. Set the `GITHUB_TOKEN` environment variable to the github token for the user.
 3. Set the `PIPEDRIVE_TOKEN` environment variable to the pipedrive token for the user.
-4. Run the application with `docker-compose up` 🚀
+4. Run the application with `docker-compose up --build` 🚀
 5. Check the application logs 📜 and your Pipedrive activities list 📝

 ### Endpoints